DawnScience/dawn-website/_pages/02_download-dawn.md

 1. Choose the correct link for your operating system and download the file containing Dawn.
 2. The installation depends on the platform you are running:
     * Linux: extract the zip to where you would like to install Dawn
-    * Windows installer: run the installer and follow the instructions (recommended when you have admin privileges)
+    * Windows installer: run the installer and follow the instructions (recommended)
     * Windows zipfile: unzip the file, preferably in a folder at the drive root level (e.g. C:\\)
     * macOS: mount the dmg file and drag Dawn to the Applications folder.
 3. Once extracted Dawn can be started with the 'dawn' executable: